 Abstract

-In the field of lithium combustion science, for energy production, it is demonstrated that lithium favorably reacts with moist gases.
-If such reactions may happen at ambient conditions, thus it would provide a high energy-economy sustainable rout for greenhouse gas control through a reactive gas captureand transformation of gases into solid products.
-To address this hypothesis, we used density functional theory for analysis of individual reactions and temperature programmed monte-carlo for analysis of competitive reactions when mixtures of gases are of concern.
-The considered gases include CH4, CO2, O2, N2, and H2.
-The effects of moisture content and initial concentration of gasare investigated to evaluate the possibility of applications in gas capture from greenhouse gas polluted air, raw and pretreated natural gas, biogas as well as post combustion flue gas streams.
-We found that the ambient temperature capture of gases using the moist participated lithium is thermodynamically favorable and would progress spontaneously.This provides a valuable highly efficient strategy to address greenhouse gas mediation.
+It is demonstrated that lithium favorably reacts with moist gases.
+If such reactions may happen at ambient and STP conditions, thus it can be implemented as a high energy-economy sustainable rout for greenhouse gas control and gas capture through a reactive process and transformation of gases into solid products.
+This potential implementation is addressed here using density functional theory based calculations of individual reactions and temperature programmed monte-carlo calculation of competitive reactions progress when mixtures of gases are of concern.
+The considered constituent gases include CH4, CO2, O2, N2, and H2 and gaseous mixture include greenhouse gas polluted air, raw and pretreated natural gas, biogas as well as post combustion flue stream.
+The effects of adding moisture content and initial concentration of gases are investigated to evaluate the gas capture performance .
+We found that the gas capture at ambient and STP conditions using the lithium aided by moisture is thermodynamically favorable and would progress spontaneously.
+The coupled simulations of mixed gases showed that for gas pairs with significant difference in reaction rates, a perfect separation can be achieved while the dominated gas can be collected as pure gas.
+The optimal moisture content was determined to be XX-XX, higher than which moisture starts to play as an energy sink and halts other reactions progress.
+The solid products can be processed to recover gases as well as lithium which reveals its sustainability.
+This provides a valuable highly efficient strategy to address greenhouse gas mediation and pollution control of industrial gaseous effluents.

 Keywords: greenhouse gas; lithium; gas capture; reactive separation;